Why Surge Protector Joule Rating Is Important to Prevent Damage

 Surge protectors that have a low joule rating may be destroyed by a single high voltage spike.
 These cheap protectors need to be replaced often.
 You'll end up saving more money in the long run by getting a good surge protector with the proper joule rating to begin with.

 I use the APC Back-UPS XS 1000 Uninterruptible Power Supply (UPS) on my main office computer where I need to avoid losing power.
 Many UPS's have surge protectors built in, such as this one.
 If you don't require guaranteed power without interruption, then a surge protector is all you need.

 There are a number of good manufacturers, such as Belkin, Tripp Lite, and APC.
 Some surge protectors have LED lights to indicate that it is working and that you are protected.

 The most important ting to remember is to pay attention to the joules (the higher the better) and the clamping voltage (basically around 330 volts).

 3570 Joules of surge protection for power and phone lines:

 You can also find power strips with surge protection.
 I use the Tripp Lite HT10DBS Isobar.
 It has 10 Outlets and enough room to plug in a few large transformer adapters, as shown in the image.

-You will also want to include surge protection on your phone lines, if they are connected to your equipment.
-The Tripp Lite Isobar includes protected phone line jacks.
+You will also want to include surge protection on your phone lines if they are connected to your equipment.
+This Tripp Lite Isobar includes protected phone jacks.